WessonZZ/Qwen2.5-7B-Instruct-ft/README.md

 Follow below instructions to fine-tune your own LLM.

 Before running these scripts, you should create a new folder "dataset" to contains your dataset.
+And you need to download your LLM and put it in the folder "model_dir".

 0. install necessary package
 ```bash